MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-interception-defense.md

 > require encryption unless all your machines support SMB 3.0 or later, or are third parties with
 > SMB 3 and encryption support.
 If you configure SMB encryption on clients or UNC paths hosted by
 > servers that do not support SMB Encryption, the SMB client will be unable to access the specified
 > path.
+Also, if you configure your server for SMB encryption and it is accessed by clients that
+> don't support it, those clients will again be unable to access the path.

 UNC Hardening gives the ability to check UNC paths for mandated security settings and will refuse to connect if a server couldn't meet them.
+Beginning with Windows Server 2016 and Windows 10, UNC Hardening is enabled by default for SYSVOL and NETLOGON shares on domain controllers.
 It's a highly effective tool against spoofing and tampering because the client can authenticate the identity of the server and validate the integrity of the SMB payloads.

 When configuring UNC hardening, you can specify various UNC path patterns.
 For example: